melanierichards/talks/2021/aea-fall/README.md

 ### Potential Browser + Screen Reader Combinations

 These suggestions are largely based on common pairings from the [WebAIM screen reader user surveys](https://webaim.org/projects/), and anecdotal knowledge about accessibility API support.
 This is not a fully exhaustive list, so there are other valid combinations you might want to test.
-Screen reader names are linked to user docs.

 | Operating System | Browser           | Screen Reader |
 | :--------------- | :---------------- | :-------------|